2 Squadron SAAF: Korean War

 The squadron was South Africa's contribution to the United Nations war effort during the Korean War from November 1950 to December 1953.

 2 Squadron was attached to the 18th Fighter-Bomber Wing U.S. Air Force for the duration of the war.
 Initially flying the P-51 Mustang, the squadron re-equipped with the F-86 Sabre in February 1953.
 During the war the squadron flew a total of 12,067 sorties, most being dangerous ground attack missions.
-74 of the 94 Mustangs and 4 out of the 22 Sabres were lost, along with 33 pilots (14 killed in action, 11 missing in action, 8 pilots killed in accident).
+74 of the 94 Mustangs and 4 out of the 22 Sabres were lost, along with 33 pilots (14 killed in action, 11 missing in action, 8 killed in accidents).

 For its actions, the squadron received the Republic of Korea Presidential Unit Citation, United States Presidential Unit Citation, and numerous other awards and decorations.

 The Commanding Officer of the 18th Fighter-Bomber Wing, issued a directive at the end of the war that:

 Eleven Korean War SAAF casualties are buried at the United Nations Memorial Cemetery, Busan, South Korea.

 After the Korean War 2 Squadron, based at Waterkloof AFB, was equipped with Canadair CL-13 Sabres.
 For a period the squadron was stationed at AFB Pietersburg.